Now that same-sex marriage is legal in Florida, what are the estate and tax planning considerations?

 A deceased spouse's IRA can be rolled over into the survivor's account without being taxed, and the survivor may take minimum required distributions based on their own life expectancy, and then let the ultimate beneficiary stretch it out.
 The surviving spouse has automatic rights to the spouse's pension and all qualified retirement plans.

 5. Social Security.
 A surviving spouse may now decide to collect the decedent's Social Security benefits if those benefits are greater than what the survivor is presently receiving.
 Also, while both spouses are alive and collecting Social Security, the lesser-earning spouse can elect to receive 50% of the higher-earning spouse's benefit.

 A few additional benefits available to same-sex married couple include the following:

 - Family medical leave benefits under the Family Medical Leave Act

 - The right to hold assets as tenants by the entireties, which provides certain creditor protections

 - Choice as the natural health care proxy for the spouse

 With all of these legal changes comes confusion and questions.
 Which steps come first?
 What is required?
 Each situation is unique and answers vary.
-Click here to contact us and let the knowledge and experience of our estate planning and asset protection attorneys be your starting point.
-We can assist you in creating the best plans for both your life and death so that you, your spouse and your assets get the protections you wish.
+Contact us, and let the knowledge and experience of our estate planning and asset protection attorneys be your starting point.
+We can assist you in creating the best plans for both your life and death, so that you, your spouse, and your assets get the protections you wish.